mattermost/mattermost-load-test-ng/docs/comparison.md

 #### Note

-Depending on how it was configured, the comparison process could take hours to complete.
+Depending on how it was configured, the comparison process can take hours to complete.

 ## Destroy